BCharash/PraiasPortugal/docs/architecture.md

 - Display settings
 - Handle user interaction

-The UI should contain as little business logic as possible.
+The User Interface should contain as little business logic as possible.

 ---